 - Mouthwash.
 Listerine® or Scope® work well on underarm fabric odors.
 Simply pour several capfuls on the armpit areas, wait 30 minutes, then launder as usual.

 - Meat Tenderizer.
-This remedy might sound a little strange but meat tenderizer works by “digesting” or breaking down the chemicals that are embedded in the fabric.
+This remedy might sound a little strange but meat tenderizer works by “digesting” or breaking down the chemicals that are embedded in the fabric from underarm odors.
 Simply dampen the armpit area with water and sprinkle generously with the meat tenderizer.
 Work it in with your fingers and allow it to sit for 20 minutes.
 Then launder.

 Be sure the stains and odors are gone before tossing any garment in the dryer, which will further set the unwanted stains and smells.
 Line drying clothing may also help eliminate odors.